VAD37/unity-jenkinsfile/README.md

         PlayerSettings.Android.keystorePass      = "";
         PlayerSettings.Android.minSdkVersion     = AndroidSdkVersions.AndroidApiLevel19; // minium API for override adb install to work with
         AssetDatabase.SaveAssets();
-        // Do not build addressable here
+        // Do not call build addressable here.
+The editor wont delay build wait for addressable process

     }
 }